dhruvpatelgeek/reflow-ctrl/README.md

  # Requirements
   Moniter a toster owen located in the lab, using fancy surface mount chips that we have to solder, and program in arm.

+# please do not commit to master directly PLZZZZ

+best of luck guys!!!!, i am so happy to work with all of you..